jagaapple/string_foundation.rb/README.md

 ## Copyright
 Copyright 2017 Jaga Apple, and Brushdown.
+All rights reserved.